Unlocking New Horizons: Embracing Opportunities Beyond Lockdown

-While our routine hectic life was on, we all were complaining of lack of leisure time, quality time with family, being at work, traffic,… and so on.
-And now with the lockdown, we seem to be complaining more work in the house, spending time only with family… what does this mean?
-Anything that is forced upon us, that which is not out of our free-will, we tend to dislike it.
+Instead of Looking Down at Lockdown….
+Look Beyond! – While our routine hectic life was on, we all were complaining of lack of leisure time, quality time with family, being at work, traffic,… and so on.
+And now with the lockdown, we seem to be complaining about more work in the house, spending time only with family… what does this mean?
+Anything that is forced upon us, that which is not out of our free will, we tend to dislike it.
 Even if it means actually getting the opportunity to do what we always wanted to do.

-People are seeking answers for questions like – Will my job exist?
+People are seeking answers to questions like – Will my job exist?
 Will I be able to keep my job?
 Will my industry or company be able to survive this massive impact?
-Will get my next months’ salary?
+Will get my next month’s salary?
 Will I be facing more targets and deadlines?
-Will I be able to cope up with the raised bar of performance and achievement?
-Questions or rather worries like these have started creeping in the minds of people.
+Will I be able to cope with the raised bar of performance and achievement?
+Questions or rather worries like these have started creeping into the minds of people.

 The questions are obvious, but the answers are not.
-The answers will vary from person to person, from industry to industry and company to company.
+The answers will vary from person to person, from industry to industry, and from company to company.
 The cloud of uncertainty is not only on the employees but also on the employers.

 There are no solutions right now, nor are there any neither formulae nor quick-fix remedies.
 Only time will tell how we all face this crisis.
 The most we all can do to save as much as we can in this situation is to accept that we all are in this together.
-We need to match our energies and efforts, be solution oriented, see how our industry/business can innovate in order to sail through, work and understand each other’s situation.
+We need to match our energies and efforts, be solution-oriented, and see how our industry/business can innovate in order to sail through, work, and understand each other’s situation.
 Employers need to build in the faith and the vision and the employees will have to be a part of this vision and believe in their leaders.

-Patience, perseverance and consistent efforts will be vital.
-We need to use our free will to work for the betterment –others and self too.
-It’s also time to rethink on our priorities, lifestyle and potential.
-Though currently ‘being positive’ is a dreaded word, but we need to be really positive in outlook post this crisis.
+Patience, perseverance, and consistent efforts will be vital.
+We need to use our free will to work for the betterment –of others and ourselves too.
+It’s also time to rethink our priorities, lifestyle, and potential.
+Though currently ‘being positive’ is a dreaded word, we need to be really positive in outlook post this crisis.

-Till then, have faith, think ahead, improve yourself, and don’t look don’t at the lock down, instead look beyond and look up for the best!!
+Till then, have faith, think ahead, improve yourself, and don’t look at the lockdown, instead look beyond and look up for the best!!